Ernest Renan: Life of Jesus

 Within his lifetime, Renan was best known as the author of the enormously popular Life of Jesus (Vie de Jésus, 1863).
 Renan attributed the idea of the book to his sister, Henriette, with whom he was traveling in Ottoman Syria and Palestine when, struck with a fever, she died suddenly.
 With only a New Testament and copy of Josephus as references, he began writing.
 The book was first translated into English in the year of its publication by Charles E. Wilbour and has remained in print for the past 145 years.
 Renan's Life of Jesus was lavished with ironic praise and criticism by Albert Schweitzer in his book The Quest of the Historical Jesus.

 Renan argued Jesus was able to purify himself of "Jewish traits" and that he became an Aryan.
 His Life of Jesus promoted racial ideas and infused race into theology and the person of Jesus; he depicted Jesus as a Galilean who was transformed from a Jew into a Christian, and that Christianity emerged purified of any Jewish influences.
 The book was based largely on the Gospel of John, and was a scholarly work.
 It depicted Jesus as a man but not God, and rejected the miracles of the Gospel.
 Renan believed by humanizing Jesus he was restoring to him a greater dignity.
-The book's controversial assertions that the life of Jesus should be written like the life of any historic person, and that the Bible could and should be subject to the same critical scrutiny as other historical documents caused controversy and enraged many Christians and Jews because of its depiction of Judaism as foolish and absurdly illogical and for its insistence that Jesus and Christianity were superior.
+The book's controversial assertions that the life of Jesus should be written like the life of any historic person, and that the Bible could and should be subject to the same critical scrutiny as other historical documents caused controversy and enraged many Christians.
+It likewise provoked anger within the Jewish community due to its depiction of Judaism as foolish and absurdly illogical, and for its insistence that Jesus and Christianity were superior to Judaism.

 American historian George Mosse, in Toward the Final Solution.
 A History of European Racism (pp 88, 129–130) argues that according to Renan, the intolerance would be a Jewish and not a Christian characteristic, but biblical Judaism would have lost its importance even among the Jews themselves as civilization progressed.
 That is why modern Jews are no longer disadvantaged by their past and are able to make important contributions to modern progress.